Designed to be institutional, neutral, and inclusive of all company growth stages.

 The investor survey was designed to capture unbiased perspectives from the participants.
-Participants were permitted to select up to 10 companies per stage—no more than 3 of which could come from the participants’ portfolios.
+Participants were permitted to select up to 10 companies per stage—no more than three of which could come from the participants’ portfolios.

-Millennial Founders and CEOs
+Millennial founders and CEOs

-Congratulations to the 2021 Enterprise Tech 30 cohort
+Congratulations to the 2022 Enterprise Tech 30 cohort

 The Enterprise Tech 30 serves as a platform for the tech industry to identify, learn about, and build relationships with the most promising private companies in enterprise technology.
 We welcome your thoughts and observations.
 Please follow the conversation on Twitter and Linkedin with the hashtag #enterprisetech30.